awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 *service requests* for creating, updating, and deleting variables, as well as reading their values.

-In response to any change made to the variable database (creating or deleting a variable, updating its value), the VarDis transmit path creates a BP payload made up of *instruction containers*, which in turn contain one or more *instruction records* (or simply
+To disseminate any change made to the variable database (creating or deleting a variable, updating its value), the VarDis transmit path creates a BP payload made up of *instruction containers*, which in turn contain one or more *instruction records* (or simply